withastro/docs/src/pages/en/guides/content-collections.md

 ### Update TypeScript configuration

-To benefit from the full TypeScript and autocompletion features of content collections, you may also need to update `tsconfig.json`.
-Proper TypeScript configuration is required to [use schemas with your collections](#defining-a-collection-schema).

-To enable the setting necessary for schemas, follow the instructions below based on your Astro project's current [TypeScript configuration](/en/guides/typescript/#setup).
+To benefit from the full TypeScript and autocompletion features of [using schemas with your collections](#defining-a-collection-schema), you may also need to update `tsconfig.json`.
+Follow the instructions below based on your Astro project's current [TypeScript configuration](/en/guides/typescript/#setup).

 <TypeScriptSettingTabs>
   <Fragment slot="relaxed">